Clinician Scientist Training Program

 Interested candidates should submit a CV along with a one page research proposal with identified mentors in place of a cover letter.
 We are currently not recruiting new applicants at the present time.

-The early career investigators typically spend 3-5 years at Yale's Division of Substance Abuse obtaining clinical and research training.
-Thirty-five Mentors drawn from this division and collaborating programs participate in this training program.
+The early career investigators typically spend 3-5 years at Yale's Division of Addictions obtaining clinical and research training.
+Fifty-three Mentors drawn from this division and collaborating programs participate in this training program.
 The central theme of this program is the development and evaluation of innovative pharmacologic and behavioral treatments and intervention strategies for individuals with drug addictions that reflects a translational approach, integrating emerging findings from neuroscience.

 Goals and Objectives of the Program

 The overall goal of the Clinician Scientist Training Program at Yale is to provide research training, mentorship and research support for individuals who (a) are at the early stages of faculty level research work or (b) are more experienced investigators wishing to make a change in research direction in order to concentrate on drug abuse research.
 Candidates who enter the program will have clinical doctorate degrees, be beyond the beginning stages of postdoctoral fellowship training, but not yet at a level where the individual has developed sufficient research experience to have received a major externally funded grant (e.g. R01 level).
 Unless making a major career change, candidates cannot have greater than six years of research training beyond their last doctoral degree.
 The research methods and content areas of CSTP Scholars at Yale can range from basic research areas, using human and animal models (e.g. molecular neurobiology, genetics, behavioral psychopharmacology) to numerous applied areas (e.g. clinical trials, behavioral pharmacology, health services).

 Seminars and Training